fuerdagegen/berlin-neighborhood-clustering/README.md

 One data issue was identified:

 - **Schlachtensee** exists as a separate neighborhood in newer administrative versions

 For speed, its population was temporarily redistributed across:

 - Zehlendorf
 - Nikolassee

 This assumption should be revisited in future versions.

 ---

+### Data availability

+The raw geospatial layers used for feature generation are not included in this repository.

+They originate from an internal PostGIS database and were used to build the initial feature tables.

+To ensure reproducibility, all downstream analysis is based on exported datasets available in `/data/`.

+This reflects a common real-world setup where raw data pipelines are not publicly shareable, while modeling layers remain portable and reproducible.

+---